allanoguis/AOReact/JSNotes.md

 > - Prefer composition over inheritance for more flexible code.
 > - Use `super()` in subclass constructors before accessing `this`.
 > - Avoid creating too many levels of inheritance.
-> [!NOTE]
->Classes in JavaScript are primarily syntactic sugar over the existing prototype-based inheritance.
-They do not introduce a new object-oriented inheritance model to the language.

 ### Static Properties